Weed control after final harvest in asparagus

-Asparagus harvest is reaching completion in many parts of Michigan.
+Asparagus harvest is reaching completion in Michigan.
 Most growers harvest fields 20-25 times during a typical season.
-Harvest this year started slowly with cool weather in late April and early May, then increased rapidly with unseasonably warm weather for the last two weeks of May.
-This resulted in daily harvests of fields, and most fields have been picked about 20 times by now.
-There is a very short window between final harvest and fern growth for applying post-emergence herbicides to control perennial and annual weeds.
-A residual herbicide for weed control through summer also should be applied at this time.
+After a hard frost and hot weather, the season appears to be about average for yields.
+It may have been difficult to apply postemergence herbicides during the harvest because of rapid growth and limited opportunity to spray.
+With warm temperatures continuing, there will be a very short window between final harvest and fern growth for application of postemergence herbicides to control perennial and annual weeds.
+A residual herbicide for weed control through the summer also should be applied at this time.

 Glyphosate (Roundup) may be applied immediately after a complete harvest.
-A combination of glyphosate plus one of the synthetic auxins often improves controlling difficult perennials.
+A combination of glyphosate plus one of the synthetic auxins often improves control of difficult perennials.
 Check the labels of the various herbicides for instructions on tank mixes.

-If applying post-emergence herbicides other than glyphosate, it normally is efficient to include a graminicide (Fusilade, Poast, SelectMax) in the mix.
-That will kill emerged annual grasses and stunt or set back perennial grasses.
+If applying postemergence herbicides other than glyphosate, it normally is efficient to include a graminicide (Fusilade, Poast, SelectMax) in the mix.
+Fusilade is the most effective against quackgrass and other perennial grasses.

-Residual herbicides should also be applied after final harvest for the year.
+Residual herbicides (Karmex, Tricor, Chateau, Dual Magnum, or Callisto) also should be applied immediately after final harvest for the year.
+Callisto may cause some fern bleaching; therefore, use once in two years to avoid crop bleaching.
+The combination of residual and postemergence herbicides will kill emerged weeds and suppress new germination of most annual weeds during summer.
 Using two herbicides with different modes of action has been the most effective method for long-term and complete control of most weeds.
-The post-harvest herbicides generally should be different from those applied pre-emergence in the same year.
+The post-harvest herbicides generally should be different from those applied preemergence in the same year.